-Forms of contracts and the perceived effect on concept and viability stage
+Forms of Contracts and the Perceived Effect on Concept and Viability Stage

-The type of contract is unanimously perceived to almost have no impact on the Concept and Viability stage as presented in Table 4.5.
-The main construction forms of contracts used, predominantly, consist of the JBCC and FIDIC agreement.
+The type of contract is unanimously perceived to almost have no impact on the concept and viability stage as presented in Table 4.5.
+The main construction forms of contracts, used predominantly, consist of the JBCC and FIDIC agreement.
 The PROCSA agreement was preferred for the professional service agreement.

-Table 4 .5: Perceived Effect of contract type on Concept and Viability.
+Table 4 .5: Perceived effect of contract type on concept and viability